alexa/teach/README.md

 Aishwarya Padmakumar*, Jesse Thomason*, Ayush Shrivastava, Patrick Lange, Anjali Narayan-Chen, Spandana Gella, Robinson Piramuthu, Gokhan Tur, Dilek Hakkani-Tur

 TEACh is a dataset of human-human interactive dialogues to complete tasks in a simulated household environment.
-The code is licensed under the MIT License (see SOFTWARELICENSE), images are licensed under Apache 2.0 (see IMAGESLICENSE) and other data files are licensed under CDLA-Sharing 1.0 (see DATALICENSE).
+The code and model weights are licensed under the MIT License (see SOFTWARELICENSE), images are licensed under Apache 2.0 (see IMAGESLICENSE) and other data files are licensed under CDLA-Sharing 1.0 (see DATALICENSE).
 Please include appropriate licensing and attribution when using our data and code, and please cite our paper.